 I had a handicapped older brother named James who passed away on Christmas Eve at the young age of 9.
 Every year (still to this day) as the holidays approach so does a sadness.
 Growing up, my parents did a lot to make Christmas a little extra special.
 I think it was more for them than us (myself and two younger sisters).
 Every year when the tree went up and decorations were out, it brought a spirit into our home.
 Sometimes it just took any worries or sadness away, even if it was just for an hour or 5 minutes at a time.
 To me, Christmas is about being thankful, and having a Christmas tree up was a gently reminder of what to be thankful for.

 The following year in 2013, people were donating their gently used Christmas trees to us and we still struggled to fulfill all the requests we received from families who wanted a tree for Christmas.
 We collected and delivered 19 Christmas trees, complete with lights, bulb ornaments and a tree topper.

 We quickly realized this had taken on a life of its own and it was our duty to keep it going.
 In honor of my brother James, I’ve decided to get Christmas trees to those who need a little help to bring in the spirit and put smiles on children's faces.

 If you can help us grow our foundation we would greatly appreciate it.
 Visit our VOLUNTEER page to learn more about how you can help.
-Click the DONATE page to help us monetarily or go to GIVE A TREE so we can come pick up your old tree and give it to someone else.
+Click the DONATE page to help us monetarily or go to TREE DRIVE if you have a tree you wish to donate .
 Maybe you would like a Christmas Tree visit NEED A TREE and we'll contact you and schedule a delivery.